 While the Pope is aware of the atrocities committed by the Catholic Church in Latin America, he is also likely of the opinion that churches are not to blame.
 The Mapuche were very successful in resisting Spanish colonization and that resistance extended to the missionaries who followed.
 Even today, although their traditional beliefs have fused somewhat with Catholicism, the Mapuche retain their religious heritage.

 The Karon likewise have resisted outside religious influence — in their case from both Christianity and Islam.
 These men and their kin are Animists.
 So who is to blame for the current situation of the Karon and Mapuche?
 I don't accept that there's none to blame.
-Perhaps we all are for relying on mainstream media to teach us what happens in the world.If you enjoyed reading this opinion editorial, please consider "buying us a coffee" to help us cover the cost of hosting our web site.
+Perhaps we all are for relying on mainstream media to teach us what happens in the world.If you enjoyed reading this month's opinion editorial, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
+Please click on the link or scan the QR code.
 Thanks!